 Conrad assisted the Northeastern program in all aspects with main responsibilities including videography, recruiting, planning and implementing of daily training schedule as well as game day operations.

 Whyte’s list of accomplishments while coaching at Northeastern include coaching the Colonial Athletic Association’s rookie of the year in 2014 as well as numerous first- and second-team All-CAA selectees.

 Whyte spent two years as an assistant coach at Eastern Nazarene College in Quincy, Mass., a Division III program that competes in the Commonwealth Coast Conference.
+In his second season at ENC, Whyte helped the men's soccer team to its first conference playoff berth in ten years.
 He also gained experience as head coach of several premier division teams in Antigua, including West Ham FC and Empire FC.
 Also Whyte spent time coaching in the U.S. Development Academy League serving as Head Coach of the FC Bolts u15 Academy team.

 Whyte played soccer collegiately at John Brown University, a NAIA school located in Siloam Springs, Arkansas.
 He earned several accolades as a Golden Eagle, including being named NAIA Oklahoma/Arkansas Section Player of the Year and NAIA All-American Honorable Mention in 1994.
 Following college, Whyte returned to Antigua to resume his playing career.